Djeb-Anis/SQL-Finances-Tracker/README.md

     Friend, Employer, Broker, Merchant

 - Each transaction will have :
-    A unique ID, a sign (+,-) with the amount, origin and destination, type of transaction, type of transaction subclass, recurrence (if applicable)
+    A unique ID, a sign (+,-) with the amount, origin and destination, date, type of transaction, type of transaction subclass, recurrence (if applicable)

 (Will need a list of all)